alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 - Present the GND method by examining its effectiveness and comparing the costs when the simplest dismantling approach (removing the high degree vertices) is applied.
-- Suggest that cocaine smuggling networks may be modeled via an extension of the Barabási-Albert model.
+- Suggest that cocaine smuggling networks can be modeled via an extension of the Barabási-Albert model.

 <br>